gautamk2190/Portfolio/index.md

 # AI ML Projects

-working on fraud detection project
+working on fraud detection project...

 # EDA

-> small banking projects for EDA
+small banking projects for EDA.
+EDA is one of the most important parts of the data analysis process.

 # Hypothesis and inferential statistics

-percived knowledge and working idea of statistics
+discover patterns in data using various techniques and approaches. compared populations or assess relationships between variables using samples.